Awning fabric can make or break your stadium awning design. How can architects get better performance from their design by choosing vinyl textiles?

 Awnings for Decks – What you need to know

-So you have a nice deck; it’s beautifully crafted with waterproofed wood and designed to complement your home.
-In fact, you’ve got some great furniture out there that your family enjoys.
+So you have a nice deck; it’s beautifully crafted with waterproof wood and designed to complement your home.
+You’ve got some great furniture out there that your family enjoys.
 You might even have an awning installed to protect your investment, but if you don’t, here are some tips, ideas, and advice on finding the right deck awning for your home.

 - Retractable Awnings – these can be equipped with sensors that detect the sun and the wind and automatically retract or extend.
 These can also feature manual or automatic control buttons.